melissavoegeli/threading-in-clojure/README.md

 Rules #3 and #4 talk about something called mutable data.
 Mutable data means the ability to mutate, or change, a piece of data.
 Mutable data is dangerous when it is accessed by multiple threads.
 If you have more than one thread reading or changing data, then the data can potentially be in an inconsistent state that causes something called _RACE CONDITIONS_.

+> Notes:
+> talk about #1 and #4

 > **Race Condition:** A race condition occurs when two or more threads can access shared data and they try to change it at the  same time.
 Because the thread scheduling algorithm can swap between threads at any time, you don't know the order in which the threads will attempt to access the shared data.

 When your program has race conditions, it is _extremely_ difficult to debug and fix.
 This generally scares programmers away from writing multithreaded programs.

-One important thing about Clojure is that it inherently allows us to protect ourselves from this  problem right out of the box.
+One important thing about Clojure is that it inherently allows us to protects us from this  problem right out of the box.
 We'll explore this idea a bit more later.
 For now lets continue on to learning about the **[Bank Account Feature](Bank_Account_Feature.md)** we'll be implementing to learn about multithreaded programming in Clojure.